 Remote Shutdown Command

-In the window which opens, click Add.
+In the window that opens, click Add.
 This will let you add the name of the computer you want to remote-shutdown.
 You can find the name of the PC by right-clicking Computer and selecting Properties.
 As an example, I have used his-pc and her-pc.
 Alternatively, you can also use the browse button to look for other PC’s on your network.

 Next, select the command.
 I have selected Shutdown and allowed for a 60 seconds time span before shutdown commences.
 You can also give a message, which will be displayed before the shutdown commences.